NY Artist Returns to Tucson after 8-year Political Hiatus

 Provocative Dinner Theater with Tracie Morris

-February 21, 2017 – TUCSON, AZ: Kore Press brings artist, actor, experimental vocalist and scholar, Tracie Morris to Tucson, after an 8-year political hiatus, that she, along with many other performing artists, initiated in response to SB1070 legislation.
+February 21, 2017 – TUCSON, AZ: Kore Press brings artist, actor, experimental vocalist and scholar, Tracie Morris to Tucson, after an 8-year political hiatus, that she, along with many other performing artists, initiated in response to SB1070 legislation, believing the bill opened the door to racial profiling.

 Morris performs vital work that explores diversity and class issues, using sound and performance to respond to the tumult in current national life.
 In An Evening with Tracie Morris, the artist will perform her sonically rich variation of a well-know Stanley Kubrick film, Eyes Wide Shut, injecting a black female perspective into a story where it does not exist.